krystynb/KakuroSolver-Backtracking/README.md

 - X\ : the vertical sum X of the cells downwards,
 - \X : the horizontal sum X of the cells to the right,
 - X\Y : the vertical sum X of the cells downwards, and the horizontal sum Y of the cells to the right.
-Each Kakuro puzzle has an unique solution.
-Good luck!

 Example 1:
 height = 3, width = 3
 | X | 9\ | 11\ |